 Skip to content

-Just 200 lines of code to build a full social media platform!
+Here's what you'll build - just 200 lines of code for a full social media platform:

 LittleX Frontend